holuedarey/Node-statistics/README.md

 Code Repository https://github.com/holuedarey/Node-statistics.git
 After cloning app from the repository

-- run docker-compose up -d --build in the project directory
-- then run ./vendor/bin/sail up to start up the project this will spin up the docker container for the mysql and configure your database as seen in the docker-composer.yml file to connect to the database on port 8001
+- run ./build.sh this will spin up the Application and set up migration key generation and composer install
 - to check the status of the running container run docker ps -a

 ## Node Statistics Implementation